Callum Watson (footballer): College career

 In December 2019, it was announced that he would transfer to Creighton University, beginning classes in January, and joining the men's soccer team in the NCAA in the fall.
 He recorded his first assist on March 17, 2021 against the Butler Bulldogs.
 On March 29, 2021, he scored his first goal for Creighton in a 3-1 victory over the Kansas City Roos.
 He was named to the All-Big East Second Team for the 2021 Spring season (which occurred as the regular 2020 fall season was postponed due to the COVID-19 pandemic).
 In October 2021, he was named the Big East Offensive Player of the Week.
 After the 2021 Fall season, he was named to the USCA All-East Region Third Team as well as the All-BIG EAST Second Team for the second time.
 After his final season in 2022, he was named to the All-Big East Third Team.

 Club career

 On 6 October 2016, made his senior debut with AFC Sudbury in the seventh tier Isthmian League Premier Division against Kingstonian.
 He made a further ten appearances the following season, including scoring in an FA Trophy draw against Aylesbury United on 7 October 2017.

 In January 2023, he briefly returned to AFC Sudbury, now in the eighth tier Isthmian League North Division.
 However, he soon after signed a professional contract and instead remained with Sudbury on a training stint, without appearing in matches to avoid injury risk.

-In January 2023, Watson signed with Canadian Premier League club HFX Wanderers for the 2023 season, with an option for 2024.
+On January 25, 2023, Watson signed with Canadian Premier League club HFX Wanderers for the 2023 season, with an option for 2024.
 He had received offers to attend preseason with Major League Soccer clubs Real Salt Lake and Houston Dynamo FC, but instead opted to sign the guaranteed contract with the Wanderers instead.
+On 10 June 2023, Watson scored a brace in a 2-0 victory over Valour FC to help the Wanderers earn their first victory of the season, earning league Team of the Week honours for the first time.
+In his sole season with the club, he scored three goals and added an assist in 26 appearances, across all competitions.

+In January 2024, Watson transferred to Chattanooga FC in the MLS Next Pro for an undisclosed fee.
+On 6 October 2024, he scored his first goal in a match against New York Red Bulls II.